M-Gweltaz/OC-Project-14-NPM-Lib/README.md

 # React functional DropDownMenu component

-A simple component taking up to 5 params as props to work
+A simple component taking up to 6 params as props to work

-- @param {string} props.listName - The name and id attribute of the select menu.
+- @param {(string|object)} props.listName - The name and id attribute of the select menu.

-  - ex : myTitle = 'myComponentTitle'
+  - ex : myTitle = 'myComponentTitle' || {name: myComponentTitle, ...}

 - @param {Array.<string>} props.listItems - An array of items for the dropdown menu.